skakri/pdf2htmlEX/README.md

 #![](http://coolwanglu.github.io/pdf2htmlEX/images/pdf2htmlEX-64x64.png) pdf2htmlEX

+# Some notes

+Currently this fork requires `-fpermissive` flag to be passed to g++ compiler.

+# Rockstar04 README.md follows...

 # My branch differences:

 This is my branch of pdf2htmlEX which I maintain for my own purposes.
 I have made a number of changes and improvements over the original code: